canton7/StateMechanic/README.md

 Transition Guards
 -----------------

-Sometimes life isn't as simple as always transitioning from state A to state B on event E.
+Sometimes life isn't as simple as always transitioning from state A to state B on an event.
-Sometimes when event E is fired you might transition from `A -> B` in some cases, but from `A -> C` in others.
+Sometimes when event E is fired you might transition from A to B in some cases, but from A to C in others.

 One way of achieving this is with transition guards.
 A transition guard is a delegate which is controls whether a particular transition can take place.
-If it can't, then any other transitions from the current state on that event are tried (transitions are tried in the order in which they were added).
+If it can't, then any other transitions from the current state on that event are tried.

+Note that the order in which transitions are added to a state is important here.
+Transitions are tried in the order that they were added, until either a transition succeeds or we run out of transitions (in which case the event fire will fail).

 ```csharp
 bool allowTransitionToStateB = false;